IsaacShoebottom/VortexNoGetMoreModsBox/README.md

 }
 ```

 This should scale the element down to zero and should pretty much solve the issue.
-If there are any new developments I'll update this reop.
+If there are any new developments I'll update this repo.